megoshmego/express/intro/status_codes.md

-Sure, here are the key concepts, terms, and a summary of the main points from the transcript you've provided:

 1. **Status Codes**: These are part of HTTP responses and indicate the status of the request.
 Common ones include 200 (OK), 201 (Created), 400 (Bad Request), 403 (Forbidden), and 404 (Not Found).